Regular Tree Algebras

 To write down trees concisely we use the usual term notation.
 For instance, $a(x_3,c)$ denotes the tree where the root is labelled by~$a$ and its two successors by $x_3$~and~$c$, respectively.
 Another useful piece of notation is the following one.
-Given a function $f : A \to B$ we denote by $\bbT f : \bbT A \to \bbT B$ the function that applies~$f$ to every (non-variable) label of the input tree.
-(This turns~$\bbT$ into a \emph{functor.})
+Given a (rank-preserving) function $f : A \to B$ we denote by $\bbT f : \bbT A \to \bbT B$ the function that applies~$f$ to every (non-variable) label of the input tree.

 Now we can define a \emph{tree algebra} $\frakA = \langle A,\pi\rangle$ as a ranked set~$A$ together with a product $\pi : \bbT A \to A$ that satisfies certain \emph{associativity laws.} Before stating these laws formally let us again take a look at semigroups.
 For a function $\pi : S^+ \to S$ to be the product associated with a semigroup it has to satisfy two conditions.
 First of all, we require that the product is the identity on singletons, that is,